se-pixs/docs/srs/SRS.md

 In order to create a modern and easy-to-use design for both the user interface and the architecture of the application, the functionalities are kept as modular as possible.

 Since we are programming a web application, we have chosen TypeScript as the programming language for the frontend.
-For the simple design of the website we use bootstrap and sass.
-In the backend we will rely on Django with Python and use Anaconda as package manage.
+For the simple design of the website we use Bootstrap and SASS.
+In the backend we will rely on Django with Python and use Anaconda as package manager.
 The supported platform will be a variety of popular web browsers:

 - Google Chrome
 - Firefox